lsegal/yard/docs/Handlers.md

 of AST, there are subtle differences in the handler API.
 Most importantly, the `handles` method usually deals with either lexical tokens or source code as a string or RegExp object.
-The statement object, similarly, is made up of lexical tokens instead of semantically parsed nodes (this is described in the {file:PARSER.markdown parser document}).
+The statement object, similarly, is made up of lexical tokens instead of semantically parsed nodes (this is described in the {file:Parser.md parser document}).

 The module example above can be rewritten as a legacy handler as follows: